Things to know about mastoiditis in children and adults

 - The main way to prevent mastoiditis is to prevent ear infections (acute otitis media) or by treating an ear infection right away.

 - Mastoiditis can be cured if treated with antibiotics right away.
 It may come back periodically (recur) in some individuals.
-If infection spreads, serious complication can arise including hearing loss, bone infection, blood clots, brain abscess, and meningitis.
+If the infection spreads, serious complications can arise including hearing loss, bone infection, blood clots, brain abscess, and meningitis.

 The mastoid bone is the back part of the temporal bone of the skull located just behind the inner ear.
 Mastoiditis is infection of the mastoid bone.
 The mastoid bone is made up of a honeycomb-like structure, which is full of mastoid air cells.
 The mastoid air cells can become infected or inflamed, often as a result of an inner ear infection (otitis media).
 If infection spreads outside the mastoid air cells into the mastoid bone (coalescent mastoiditis), serious health problems can arise.